 - Christmas Day

-All workers in New Brunswick are entitled to receive their regular day’s pay plus 1.5 times their regular pay rate for every hour worked on a paid public holiday.
-Qualified employees who don’t work on the public holiday are entitled to their regular day’s pay for that day.
+How do holidays affect pay?
+All workers in New Brunswick are entitled to their regular day’s pay plus 1.5 times their regular rate for every hour worked on a paid public holiday.
+Qualified employees who do not work the holiday are entitled to their regular day’s pay for that day.
+Those amounts start from your regular hourly rate, which for many workers is the New Brunswick minimum wage.

 How Many Working Days In A Year In Nova Scotia?